East Peckham: Notable people

-On 28 January 1896 Walter Arnold, of the Arnold (automobile) company of East Peckham, was summonsed for travelling at 8 mph in a motorised vehicle, thereby exceeding the contemporary speed limit for towns of 2 mph.
-He had been caught by a policeman who had given chase on a bicycle.
-He was fined 1 shilling plus costs, the first speeding fine in England, and thus became the first person to be convicted of speeding in the UK.
+In 1896, Walter Arnold of East Peckham, was summonsed for travelling at 8 mph in a motorised vehicle, thereby exceeding the then speed limit for towns of 2 mph.
+He was caught by a policeman who gave chase on a bicycle.
+Arnold was fined 1 shilling plus costs, the first speeding conviction in the UK.

-James Pimm (1798–1866) was a British food proprietor who created the gin-based liqueur known as Pimm's.
-Pimm died on 16 August 1866 at the family home in East Peckham.
-He is buried at Holy Trinity Church, East Peckham, Kent, England.
+James Pimm (1798–1866) created the gin-based liqueur known as Pimm's.
+He died at his family home in East Peckham and is buried at Holy Trinity Church.

+Sir Roger Twysden (1597–1672) lived at Roydon Hall, and was born in East Peckham.

 Twinning

 East Peckham is twinned with Chéreng, Nord, France.